 How to eat green?

-• Support local producers if possible, especially for organic produce.
-Many local growers sell at local farmer’s markets throughout Aotearoa New Zealand.
+Support local producers if possible, especially for organic produce.
+Many local growers sell at farmer’s markets throughout Aotearoa New Zealand.

-• Dispose of waste mindfully.
-Use as much of the food you buy or grow as possible, be conscious of what food ends up in the bin, and switch to composting leftover food waste.
-If we have no food waste (or as close as possible) it means we have made the most of all the resources and emissions associated with producing that food and getting it on your plate.
+Dispose of waste mindfully.
+Use as much of the food you buy or grow as possible, be conscious of what goes in the bin, and switch to composting leftover food waste.
+If we have no food waste (or as close as possible) it means we have made the most of the resources and emissions associated with producing our food and getting it on our plate.

-• Eat mindfully.
-This means being present while you eat so you can enjoy every mouthful and intuitively listen to what your body needs.
+Eat mindfully.
+This means being present while you eat so you can enjoy every mouthful and intuitively listen to your body's needs.
 The ‘amount’ of food will be completely personal for each person, body type, and level of physical activity, so find what feels right for you.

 If going fully plant-based seems daunting, then try getting there in stages.
 You might want to start with a meatless Monday or experiment with a plant-based diet during certain times or days of the week.
 Plant-based meals are delicious and there are loads of recipes out there!
 Try Veganuary for some ideas.